ulf1/ulf1/README.md

 -->

 ### 📫 How to reach me: ...
 My contact details, incl.
-E-Mail, are available on [BBAW website](https://www.bbaw.de/die-akademie/mitarbeiterinnen-mitarbeiter/hamster-ulf).
+E-Mail, are available on the [BBAW website](https://www.bbaw.de/die-akademie/mitarbeiterinnen-mitarbeiter/hamster-ulf).
 Drop me an E-Mail if you are interested to collaborate (e.g., write a thesis or paper, just coding for fun, etc.).
 Or just open an issue in any repository, you are interested in.